TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 Register arguments of ViewHelpers
 ---------------------------------

-The `Gravatar` ViewHelper must hand over the email address it should work on.
+The `Gravatar` ViewHelper must hand over the email address on which identifies the Gravatar.
-This is the last needed building block, before the implementation of functionality can happen.
+This is the last remaining piece before the implementation can be completed.

 All arguments of a ViewHelper must be registered.
 Every ViewHelper has to declare explicitly which parameters are accepted.
 The registration happens